-Grade ≥ 2 leukopaenia and intolerance occur in 98% of these patients with normal therapy.
-The gene variation increases the amount of active metabolites of azathioprine and 6-mercaptopurine.
+Grade ≥ 2 leukopaenia and intolerance occurred in 98% of these patients with standard therapy.
+The gene variation increases the quantities of the active metabolites of azathioprine and mercaptopurine

-- Choose an alternative or use 10% of the normal dose.
-Adjustment of the initial dose should be guided by toxicity (monitoring of blood counts) and effectiveness. - If the dose is decreased: advise the patient to report symptoms of myelosuppression (such as severe sore throat in combination with fever, regular nosebleeds and tendency to bruising).
-Note: more stringent dose reductions are necessary if the patient is also NUDT15 IM or NUDT15 PM.
+Any adjustment of the initial dose should be guided by toxicity (monitoring of blood counts) and effectiveness.
+If the dose is decreased: advise patients to seek medical attention when symptoms of myelosuppression (such as severe sore throat in combination with fever, regular nosebleeds and tendency to bruising) occur